DarthSnow/dide2/docs/widgets_gdb_commander.md

 - **hideCpuView**: When checked the CPU inspector is not visible anymore.
 - **ignoredSignals**: Sets the signals that won't break the execution.
 - **keepRedirectedStream**: Sets if the files that contain the inferior I/O history are kept on the disk.
 These files stands in the target directory with the extensions _.inferiorin_ and _.inferiorout_.
+- **maxCallStackDepth**: Limits the call stack to the last N entries.
+This prevent slowdowns with certain kind of bugs.
 - **shortcuts**: Allows to define a shortcut for each button in the toolbar.
 - **showGdbOutput**: For debugging the widget.
 When checked the raw GDB output (before being interpreted) is displayed in [the messages](widgets_messages.html).
 - **showOutput**: Displays the target output in [the messages](widgets_messages.html).
 May be deactivated for a GUI program.